kooogi/PUT_master_studies_repos/README.md

 - **Development Layers:** Designing data, interface and communication layer in software.

 The aim of this course is to develop my skills in solving problems related to software creation using different technologies, develop teamwork skills and ability to learn new technologies.

-### 3. Software Design and Modeling (SDM)

-This section focuses on the design and modeling aspects of software development, with an emphasis on object-oriented principles, design patterns and UML.
-This course aims to enhance my skills in:

-- **Designing Software:** Applying best practices and design patterns for creating robust software systems.
-- **Object-Oriented Concepts:** Utilizing concepts like abstraction, encapsulation, inheritance, and polymorphism.
-- **Design Patterns:** Implementing and utilizing design patterns to solve recurring design problems.
-- **UML Modeling:** Creating various diagrams (Class, Sequence, Use Case, etc.) to model and visualize software.
-- **Evaluating Design Quality**: Apply software metrics to evaluate and improve the design.
-- **Source Code Quality**: Applying best practices for software design and source code.

 ## How to Explore